TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Documentation/Index.rst

 OpenOffice manual
 """""""""""""""""

-The OpenOffice SWX format used to be the official documentation format for TYPO3.
+The OpenOffice SXW format used to be the official documentation format for TYPO3.
 This format is not recommended anymore.
-Please use the tools mentioned above to convert your existing SWX file into a Sphinx project instead.
+Please use the tools mentioned above to convert your existing SXW file into a Sphinx project instead.

 - `Example manual <http://typo3.org/extensions/repository/view/doc_template>`_ in the TYPO3 extension repository.